jklm264/My-Forensics-Notes/OSX_Forensics/README.md

 # TLDR
-**At the moment, I cannot find any tools which work on Mojave, or Catalina**
+**At the moment, I cannot find any acqusition tools which work on Mojave, or Catalina**
 * The trusted tools are OSXpmem and [Macquisition(paid)](https://www.blackbagtech.com/products/macquisition/) for acquisition